LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/knowledge-bases.md

         **IMPORTANT**: When creating one knowledge base based off of another, don't reuse the same CSV import file or Google sheet for a second knowledge base in the same hosted region.
 The article IDs must be unique within the region.
 In the file for the second knowledge base, clear the article IDs; the application will create article IDs for new articles.

     * **Intent Association**: This field specifies where the intents reside, either in the knowledge base itself or in a domain in Intent Builder.
 Select either "Domain Intents" or "Knowledge Base Intents" (a legacy feature).
 If you select "Domain Intents," also select the domain from the list that appears.
-For a more in-depth explanation of these, see [here](knowledge-base-internal-knowledge-bases-introduction.html#domain-intents-versus-knowledge-base-intents) in the overview.
+Take care when selecting the domain; you can't change the domain after adding the knowledge base.
+For an introduction to Domain intents versus Knowledge Base intents, see [here](knowledge-base-internal-knowledge-bases-introduction.html#domain-intents-versus-knowledge-base-intents).

         If and when you are selecting the domain, be aware that it can't be changed after the knowledge base is created.